 A single dose vaccine from Johnson & Johnson was also approved for individuals 18 years of age and older.
 This company has reported that its vaccine is roughly 85% effective in preventing symptoms of COVID-19 infections.

 What side effects are associated with the vaccines?

-However, mild symptoms including muscle pain at the injection site, low-grade fever, and/or headache have been reported over the first few days after vaccination.
+Mild symptoms like muscle pain at the injection site, low-grade fever and/or headache have been reported over the first few days after vaccination.
 Long-term side effects from vaccines are rare.
 Most side effects are expected to occur within the first six weeks of a vaccine.
 The clinical trials will follow vaccine participants for two years, which will give us more information about long-term side effects in the future.

 You will not get COVID-19 from the vaccine.
 None of the vaccines currently in development use the live virus that caused COVID-19.
 Using new vaccine technology (mRNA), the COVID-19 vaccine will teach our own immune system to recognize and fight off the virus that causes COVID-19, protecting ourselves from sickness.

 All COVID-19 vaccine doses will be free for members.
 There is a significant effort to ensure the COVID-19 vaccine is distributed equitably throughout all communities and those at the highest risk will have the opportunity to receive a vaccine.

 Can I get the vaccine?